ritua2/bsswfellowship/mpiio/README.md

-This directory contains sample code for reading and writing in parallel using MPI IO as well as the code and solutions for the exercises used in the "Optimizing I/O" tutorial.
+This directory contains sample code for reading and writing in parallel using MPI IO as well as the code and solutions for the exercises related to the "Optimizing I/O" tutorial.

-The "basicmpi" directory provides a "hello world" MPI code that can be used to test the platform/software stack availability before running the MPI I/O code in the "C" directory.
-The "C" directory contains the majority of the code that goes with the MPI I/O exmaples in the "Optimizing IO slides".
+The "basicmpi" directory provides a "hello world" MPI code that can be used to test the platform/software stack availability before running the MPI I/O code that is available in the "C" directory.
+The "C" directory contains the majority of the code that goes with the MPI I/O examples in the slides for the Optimizing I/O tutorial.

 # References
 1. NICS I/O guide: